• About share house

 For more information, please check out the Cross House review article.

-A thorough explanation of Cross House's reputation and reviews!
-Advantages and disadvantages to know before living in a share house | About share houses | Cross House is a share house in Tokyo with rent starting from 30,000 yen
+A thorough review of Cross House's reputation and reviews!
+The pros and cons to know before living in a share house | About share houses | Cross House: Tokyo's share houses with rent starting from 30,000 yen

 Search for properties here